ogusarenko/mke-docs/content/docs/concepts/cni.md

 weight: 4
 ---

-MKE supports both the Kube-router and Calico OSS Container Network Interface (CNI) plugins, to enable the networking functionalities needed for container communication and management within a cluster.
+MKE 4k supports both the Kube-router and Calico OSS Container Network Interface (CNI) plugins, to enable the networking functionalities needed for container communication and management within a cluster.

 {{< callout type="warning" >}}

-Calico OSS is the only CNI that is supported for migrating configuration during an MKE3 to MKE4 upgrade.
+Calico OSS is the only CNI that is supported for migrating configuration during an MKE3 to MKE 4k upgrade.

 {{< /callout >}}

 ## Configuration example

-The `network` section of the MKE configuration file renders as follows:
+The `network` section of the mke4.yaml configuration file renders as follows:

 ```yaml
  network: